guillermohernandez/frontend-intermediate-textbook/LessonTwo.md

 10 % 3;
 //=> 1
 ```

+## Logging
+In JavaScript, logging is a valuable tool for debugging, but we'll mostly just use it to print output for us to play with.
+You can try it in your node prompt.

+`node`
+`> console

 This operator is suprisingly useful.
 So for instance, you wanted to check is a number was even or odd.
 If an integer is even divisible by 2 (aka. has a remainder of 0), you can verify that it is even:
 ```javascript